fnca-open-standards/ticket/Open-Ticket-Specification.md

 > **DateTime (dateTime)** DateTime - The date and time of the event (ticket send or receive).
 >
-> **Action (action)** string (20) - typically "send" or "receive".
+> **Action (action)** String (20) - typically "sent" or "received".
 What action is being taken on the ticket.
 Other actions can be specified, such as routing to internal processing or groups.
 >
-> **Host (host)** string (100) - an identifier to show the organization and host name of the system processing the ticket for this action.
+> **Host (host)** String (100) - an identifier to show the organization and host name of the system processing the ticket for this action.

 # Work Site